 Fancy taking on the London Wall walk?
 Of course you do.

-The walk stretches from the Tower of London to the Museum of London and takes around an hour to complete (although, I’d leave an afternoon free so you can really explore).
+The walk stretches from the Tower of London to the Museum of London and takes around an hour to complete (although, we’d leave an afternoon free so you can really explore).
 The easiest way to complete the walk is by following the numbered plaques, which tell you more about the history as you go.

 Does it matter which end you start?
-Not really, but to make things simple I recommend starting at the Tower of London.
+Not really, but to make things simple we recommend starting at the Tower of London.
 There you’ll find an interesting introductory plaque to help you get your bearings and give you the low-down before you begin.

 Don’t worry if it seems daunting, we’ve put together a handy walkthrough to help you get the most out of your walk, along with a London Wall map.